 Bonus note: to make training really effective, teachers must actively use the tool during training.
 Hands-on time with the product is essential to get everyone to the next step.

-This stage in the framework asks schools to make sure that teachers have the ability to implement the tools as planned.
+This stage in the change management framework asks schools to make sure that teachers have the ability to implement the tools as planned.
 It shouldn’t be left to the individual teacher to go out of their way to figure out how to “make it work.”